How to Play Pool by Yourself – Blatt Billiards

 Target Pool

 For example, you could place the 8-ball in front of a pocket and place other balls randomly on the table.
-Next, you can practice how to knock the 8-ball out of the way and still sink whatever ball you use.
+Next, you can practice how to play pool by yourself by knocking the 8-ball out of the way and still sink whatever ball you use.

 Pretty woman playing billards